Deviad/youtubevotecounter/README.md

 inside a page you will leave a reply under under the most funny,engaging/interesting comments of your users.
 For every one of this comment you can leave a vote by writing something like:
 `<name_of_the_user_being_voted> >> +<vote>`
-This way you can automatize contests and you can loyalize your users.
+This way you can automatize contests and you can loyalize your users rewarding them with some awards for being engaged, etc.

 ## Other things you can learn from this repo if interested in programming:
 - Generator functions;